-Indicate by check mark whether the Registrant is a large accelerated filer, an accelerated filer, or a non-accelerated filer (as defined in Rule 12b-2 of the Exchange Act).
+Indicate by check mark whether the Registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company (as defined in Rule 12b-2 of the Exchange Act).

-Large accelerated filer o $\,$ Accelerated filer $\boxtimes$ $\,$ Non-accelerated filer o
+Large accelerated filer o

+Accelerated filer $\boxtimes$

+Non-accelerated filer o (Do not check if a smaller reporting company) Smaller reporting company o

 Indicate by check mark whether the registrant is a shell company (as defined in Exchange Act Rule 12b-2).
-Yes o No ⊠
+Yes o $\,$ No $\boxtimes$

-The number of shares outstanding of the issuer's common stock, as of April 28, 2009 was 38,676,366.
+The number of shares outstanding of the issuer's common stock, as of April 30, 2010 was 38,017,468.

-COMFORT SYSTEMS USA, INC. INDEX TO FORM 10-Q FOR THE QUARTER ENDED MARCH 31, 2009
+COMFORT SYSTEMS USA, INC. INDEX TO FORM 10-Q FOR THE QUARTER ENDED MARCH 31, 2010

 Page

 Part I-Financial Information

 Item 1-Financial Statements

 COMFORT SYSTEMS USA, INC.

 Consolidated Balance Sheets 1

 Consolidated Statements of Operations 2

 Consolidated Statements of Stockholders' Equity 3

-Consolidated Statements of Cash Flows 4 5
+Consolidated Statements of Cash Flows 4

 Condensed Notes to Consolidated Financial Statements.
 5

-Item 2-Management's Discussion and Analysis of Financial Condition and

-Results of Operations 14
+Item 2-Management's Discussion and Analysis of Financial Condition and Results of Operations 15

-Item 3-Quantitative and Qualitative Disclosures about Market Risk 26
+Item 3-Quantitative and Qualitative Disclosures about Market Risk 27

-Item 4-Controls and Procedures 27
+Item 4-Controls and Procedures 28

 Part II-Other Information

-Item 1-Legal Proceedings 28
+Item 1-Legal Proceedings 29

-Item 2-Recent Sales of Unregistered Securities 28
+Item 2-Unregistered Sales of Equity Securities and Use of Proceeds 29

-Item 6-Exhibits 29
+Item 6-Exhibits 30

-Signatures 30
+Signatures 31